nchah/freebase-triples/README.md

 ### License

-Freebase data is licensed under  .
+Freebase data is licensed under the [CC-BY](http://creativecommons.org/licenses/by/2.5/) license.
+The Freebase API also has additional [Terms and Conditions](https://developers.google.com/freebase/terms#license).

 ## Metaweb Query Language (MQL)